-Pet snakes are shy creatures, and although most will show affection without asking for anything in return, experts say you’ll have to work hard to earn your pet’s love.
+Pet snakes are shy creatures, and although most will show affection without asking for anything in return, experts say that you’ll have to work hard to earn it.

-Let’s find out whether or not pet snakes can be affectionate to their owners.
+Let’s find out whether pet snakes can be affectionate to their owners.

 Do Snakes Get Attached to Their Owners?

 Snakes and other reptiles are generally not affectionate to humans.
-They may become more tolerant of their owner, but they remain mysterious and hard to read when it comes to emotions.
+They may become more tolerant of their owners, but they remain mysterious and hard to read when it comes to emotions.

 While they may not get attached, snakes are capable of showing affection.